kunai-project/kunai/README.md

 I imagine what you are thinking now: Hey man !
 You just re-invented the wheel, Sysmon for Linux is already there !
 Yes, that is true, but I was not really happy with what Sysmon for Linux offered so I decided to work on this.
-Maybe you too could try to launch a Kunai at your workstation.
+Maybe you could try too to launch a Kunai at your workstation and see what it can offer.

 ## What makes Kunai so special ?

 * events arrive sorted in chronological order
 * benefits from on-host correlation and events enrichment
-* works well with Linux namespaces and container technologies (you can trace all the activity of your containers)
+* works well with Linux namespaces and container technologies (you can trace all the activity happening inside your containers)

 # How it works

 All the kernel components of this project are running as eBPF programs (also called probes), so it could/should not harm your system.
 Kunai embeds numbers of probes to monitor relevant information for security monitoring.
 When the job is done on eBPF side, information is passed on to a userland program which is responsible for various things, such as re-ordering, enriching and correlating events.

-On the implementation side, Kunai is written for **99%** in Rust using the **awesome** [Aya library](https://github.com/aya-rs/aya) so everything you'll need to run is a standalone binary embedding both all the eBPF probes and the userland program.
+On the implementation side, Kunai is written for **99%** in Rust, leveraging the **awesome** [Aya library](https://github.com/aya-rs/aya) so everything you'll need to run is a standalone binary embedding both all the eBPF probes and the userland program.

 # Compatibility